Skip to content

 View as Markdown

-Sandboxes use snapshots to capture a fully configured environment (base OS, installed packages, dependencies, and configuration) to create new sandboxes.
+Sandboxes can use snapshots to capture a fully configured environment (base operating system, installed packages, dependencies and configuration) to create new sandboxes.

 Daytona provides methods to create sandboxes.